 When you have very little room for the symbol and can’t fit the address

 If space is tight on the product label, you can simply add the symbol and the name of the importer.
 However, the MDR and IVDR require contact information for the importer so you will still need to add the name and address of your importer in your IFU.
 This address should match the address used for the importer in EUDAMED.

-If for some reason you prefer not to show the symbol, you can simply list the name, address and - as we recommend - the SRN of your importer.
+If for some reason you prefer not to show the symbol, you can simply list the name and address.
 If you do so, you will need to add the word “importer” to the name and address so there is no confusion about the role of this entity.
 The downside of this approach is that you would need to translate the word “importer” into every language where you sell that device in Europe, making it an impractical solution.
 That’s why the international symbols exist...

 MedEnvoy can act as your independent EU importer.
 Request a proposal.